-Description IKEVWORA second word third word notes Copy into file сор filename curve list - will overwrite any previous file Append into file арр filename curve list - will append any previous file CSV file TYPE 1 csv filename curve list - will overwrite any previous csv file.
-CSV has the format X1,Y1,X2,Y2,X3,Y3 CSV file TYPE 2 csv2 filename curve list last word = auto will overwrite any previous csv file.
-CSV has the format X1,Y1,Y2,Y3 x axis interval is taken from curve #1 if all curves are chosen 2nd last word= x start time last word = x axis interval will overwrite any previous csv file.
-CSV has the format X1,Y1,Y2,Y3 start time and interval are defined in the line
+Description kevword second word third word notes Copy into file сор filename curve list - will overwrite any previous file Append into file арр filename curve list - will append any previous file CSV file TYPE 1 CSV filename curve list - will overwrite any previous csv file.
+CSV has the format X1,Y1,X2,Y2,X3,Y3 CSV file csv2 filename curve list last word = auto will overwrite any previous csv file.
+CSV has the format X1,Y1,Y2,Y3 x axis interval is taken from curve #1 if all curves are chosen TYPE 2 x start time will overwrite any previous csv file.
+CSV has the format X1,Y1,Y2,Y3 start time and interval are defined in the line e.g. copy output\file.cur curve\1 &"group 1"

-The curve list for all of these commands can contain either curve tags (with or without wildcards), curve numbers (prefixed with #), curve groups or '' to select all curves.
+The curve list for all of these commands can contain either curve tags (with or without wildcards), curve numbers (prefixed with #), curve groups or '\' to select all curves.